 The oldest style by far, these can be found in different traditional and classical music styles.
 They work well for young children as it doesn’t hurt the fingers.
 Considered to be the best acoustic guitar for beginners.

-Electro-acoustic guitar allows amplifying the sound of acoustic guitar with the help of guitar amplifiers or direct input to PA system.
+Electro-acoustic guitar allows amplifying the sound of acoustic guitar with the help of guitar amplifiers or direct input to the PA system.
 Playing solo or in a group, you can make sure you’re heard well in the mix.

 It’s not a very common type of guitar, but it does something amazing.
 Hybrid guitars incorporate both regular acoustic pickup as well as electric guitar pickup in the same guitar.
 It allows you to push your boundaries of a normal acoustic guitar.